What is blockchain infrastructure

 Another important component of blockchain infrastructure is the consensus mechanism.
 Consensus is the process by which the network agrees on the validity of each transaction and ensures that all nodes have the same copy of the ledger.

-While there are many different types of consensus-finding models, only proof-of-work (PoW) as used in Bitcoin SV has been shown to handle several million transactions per day and will be able to scale up to billions of transactions.
+While there are many different types of consensus-finding models, only proof-of-work (PoW) as used in BSV has been shown to handle several million transactions per day and will be able to scale up to billions of transactions.
 Due to this scalability and contrary to common belief, PoW is also the most energy-efficient consensus mechanism.

 What is Blockchain E-book image and text